 admitted to the Orphanage in 1898 and, over the ensuing years,

 buildings were added to accommodate the growing number of children being cared

-Next to get Catherine Gurney's attention in 1901 was the building of the
+Due to the demand for space and accommodation, the next to get Catherine Gurney's attention in 1901 was the building of the

 being located on part of the original St George's 12 acres.
 This

 opened in 1903 and continues to provide care for